 Banana: Yes, I'm green but only when I'm not ripe yet.
+And if eaten green I must be cooked.
 Please don't confuse me with my cousin the plantain, which looks like a bigger, green version of me.
 Plantains aren't sweet like me and need to be cooked.
 They taste more like a white potato.

 Q: We pretty much see you only in the produce section of the supermarket.
 Does that mean we should always eat you plain?

 Banana: Oh, no, no, no!
 Just because you can't get me frozen or canned doesn't mean that I don't like to mix it up.

 Blend me into a smoothie.
 Slice me and put me in a fruit salad or on top of cereal, waffles, or pancakes.
 Eat me with one or two spoons of peanut butter, or put us together for a sandwich.
 Mash me and put me in batter for muffins or bread to make them taste more delicious and be more nutritious!